-Problem: My scheduled order was sent to GetSwift with the wrong time or did not get into GetSwift
+Problem: My scheduled order was sent to GetSwift at the wrong time or did not get into GetSwift

-Solution: Make sure that your time zone is properly set in your account settings.
+Solution: Make sure that your time zone is properly set in your account settings and for each of your mailboxes as necessary.
 Your time zone should match the time zone of your pick-up and drop-off addresses.

 Problem: Parseur displays "Export failed"

-Problem: I get error "Pickup address cannot be validated" from Getswift.
+Problem: I get the error "Pickup address cannot be validated" from Getswift, with code:

-Solution: Most likely your emails did not contain the whole address, just the name of the place to pickup from.
-You need to create a template in GetSwift with relevant pickup address with the name matching the content of the
+Solution: Most likely your orders did not contain the whole address, just the name of the place to pickup from.
+You need to create a job template in GetSwift with the relevant pickup address and with the template name matching the content of the

-getSwiftTemplate) field exactly.
-Now, everytime getswift receives an email with only the pick up name and no address, it will look for the address in the list of Job Templates you created.
+pickupName field exactly.
+Now, every time Getswift receives an email with only the pick up name and no address, it will look for the address in the list of Job Templates you created.